datacrystals/AIStoryWriter/README.md

 - [Prompt](ExamplePrompts/Example1/Prompt.txt)
 - [Output (2024-06-20 Version)](ExamplePrompts/Example1/Output_2024-06-20.md)

+I've made some changes since this version, and I'm regenerating the example, so this is a bit outdated.

 Again, please note that this is still a WIP, so there's still quite a bit to fix here.